S&S – Sansei Technologies: History

+Establishment

 Stan Checketts with his wife Sandy (Stan & Sandy) founded S&S Sports, Inc in 1994 in Logan, Utah.
 S&S Sports manufactured bungee jumping and trampoline equipment.
-Later that year, S&S began manufacturing air-powered amusement rides which is now the main stay of the company.
+Later that year, S&S began manufacturing air-powered amusement rides, which became the main stay of the company.
 S&S Sports was sold in 1996.

 In 2002, S&S began looking for opportunities to expand their business, citing acquisitions as the best method to do so.
 Following the bankruptcy filing of wooden roller coaster manufacturer Custom Coasters International (CCI), S&S hired founder Denise Dinn-Larrick and several other former CCI employees to start a new wooden coaster division for the company.
+The division was shut down two years later after manufacturing only four wooden coasters.

 In October 2002, S&S founded S&S Arrow, a limited liability company which purchased the assets of the bankrupt Arrow Dynamics.
-However, the only Arrow Dynamics coaster design S&S continues to offer is the 4th dimension coaster.

-In 2004, after four wooden roller coasters were built, S&S closed that division of the company.

 In 2006, S&S Power opened Celebration Centre, a Family Entertainment Center featuring a number of S&S rides and prototypes.
 The facility was later sold and is currently no longer operating.

+Company Ownership

-On August 25, 2006 S&S Power, Inc. announced that Stan Checketts and Gene Mulvihill, both original founding partners of S&S, had formed a group to purchase a controlling interest of S & S. The negotiations took several months.
+On August 25, 2006, S&S Power, Inc. announced that Stan Checketts and Gene Mulvihill, both original founding partners of S&S, had formed a group to purchase a controlling interest of S&S. The negotiations took several months.
 CEO Checketts was to direct the company based on the same principles upon which it was founded; "...to provide the amusement industry with thrilling, high-quality rides the entire family can enjoy."
 Checketts also announced that the business operations of S&S would remain under the direction of Rich Allen, who would continue in his role as Chief Operating Officer.

 In February 2009, Larsen MacColl Partners acquired a significant equity interest in S&S, including all shares previously owned by Checketts.
 The Koffman family and affiliated shareholders were to maintain their ownership interest.
-Checketts ended his consulting relationship with the company in order to pursue other business interests.
-As of December 2013, those interests included Soaring Eagle Zipline Inc., of Logan Utah.
+Checketts ended his consulting relationship with the company in order to pursue business interests with Soaring Eagle Zipline Inc., of Logan Utah.
+More than a decade later, Stan Checketts, aged 80, died on January 2, 2022, at his home in Providence, Utah.

-In November 2012, S&S Worldwide Inc., entered into a binding agreement with Sansei Technologies Co., Ltd., of Osaka, Japan, whereby Sansei acquired 77.3% interest in S&S. Signage at the 2012 and 2013 IAAPA Attractions Expos promoted the new company as S&S – Sansei Technologies.

-On March 30, 2018, it was announced that Sansei Technologies had acquired amusement ride manufacturer Vekoma.
+In November 2012, S&S Worldwide Inc., entered into a binding agreement with Sansei Technologies Co., Ltd., of Osaka, Japan, whereby Sansei acquired 77.3% interest in S&S. Signage at the 2012 and 2013 IAAPA Attractions Expos promoted the new company as S&S – Sansei Technologies, with Sansei becoming its sole owner by late 2014.
+On March 30, 2018, it was announced that Sansei Technologies had also acquired amusement ride manufacturer Vekoma.

-Stan Checketts, aged 80, died January 2, 2022, at his home in Providence, Utah.